 2D Scatter plot is one of the simple and very useful plotting tool used in Exploratory Data Analysis.
-A 2D Scatter plot would take the data points in our dataset and would plot it on a chart.
+A 2D Scatter plot would take the data points in our dataset for the two-axis and would plot it on a chart.
 The position of a point depends on its two-dimensional value, where each value is a position on either the horizontal or vertical dimension.
 This plotting of points is called scatter plot because we are scattering all the points from our dataset on a map.

-- The scale of the plot
+- Scale of the plot

-A simple 2D Scatter plot will help us understand the endpoints and the concentration of the points on a map for the two axis under consideration.
-However, if we have the color label and would like to understand how it fares vis-à-vis these two points we can do a special color coding for them to understand whether there is a particular pattern which these class labels or dependent variables follow.
+A simple 2D Scatter plot will help us understand the endpoint and the concentration of the points on a map for the two-axis under consideration.
+However, if we have a color label and would like to understand how it fares vis-à-vis these two points we can do a special color coding for them to understand whether there is a particular pattern which these class labels or dependent variables follow.
 In such a case, we should have labels to understand what color represents which label.
 A very widely used example for this is the iris dataset where we can not only see the cluster of ‘Setosa’ species is separately clustered when we

-Just for fun, I have also added one more dimension to the Iris Dataset to see how the ‘petal width’ size helps us differentiate species.
+Just for fun I have also added one more dimension to the Iris Dataset to see how the ‘petal width’ size helps us differentiate species.

 Scatter plots are a great visualisation tools and an integral part of EDA.
 If you have any queries or feedback you can get in touch with me on email@example.com.
 The ipython notebook for the above example you can be found on my github profile.